hyperledger/iroha-2-docs/src/cookbook/use-multi-signature-transactions.md

 :::

-Then we build the transaction with the account's primary key:
+2. Let's build the transaction with the account's primary key:

 ::: code-group